All photos Copyright Rob O'Brien 2008, 2009 & 2012

 Looking forward on the port side of the Promenade Deck in what maybe the same view to the left, the teak deck is well preserved today.

-At the forward end of the Grand Salon is these bronze doors, which served as the entrance to the restaurant while in liner service.
+At the aft end of the Grand Salon is these bronze doors, which served as the entrance to the restaurant while in liner service.
 They are the work of father and son team Walter and Donald Gilbert.

 Bainbridge Copnall was commissioned to create ten carved wood-relief panels in the Cabin Class Restaurant centering around the theme, 'Ships through the Ages' The two featured here include a representation of the great Atlantic liners[above]- GREAT EASTERN, MAURETANIA & QUEEN MARY herself in the center.
 The other, below, centers around trading between Native Americans and early settlers.